bwoebi/phpdbg-docs/cont.md

 Besides `continue` and normal `step`, there exist four other commands how you can advance through code:
 - step
 - next
+- until
 - leave
 - finish
-- until

 step
 ====

 Step.
 Yes, again.
 There is not only line by line stepping, but also opcode-by-opcode stepping.

 You might need it under some circumstances, when there's too much code on the current line and you cannot really follow it.
 Then step through it, it will show you in which order everything is executed.
-Or when something goes wrong due to a weird evalutaion order, which you need to debug.
+Or when something goes wrong due to a weird evaluation order, which you need to debug.

 Enabling it is as simple as